danjac/blog-eo/posts/single-docker-file.md

   RUN python manage.py collectstatic --no-input --traceback
 ```

 The first stage builds our frontend requirements.
 This uses a Node image (I prefer Bookworm generally for smaller images), installs requirements and builds the frontend dependencies.
-My **package.json** in this case has a couple directives to compile Tailwind (or PostCSS, SASS etc) into production-ready CSS, and another to build the Javascript using esbuild, vite or similar.
+My **package.json** in this case has a couple directives to compile Tailwind (or PostCSS, SASS etc) into production-ready CSS, and another to build the Javascript using **esbuild**, **vite** or similar.

 The second stage builds the backend: it's pretty straightforward, just install requirements for my Django application.
 But the final two steps are important to combine our frontend and backend into a single production deploy: